ulipese/article-preview-component/README.md

 ### What I learned

-I learn to use the basic of Grid.
+I learn to use the basic of Grid and a bit of mobile first.

 ### Useful resources